artsy/README/playbooks/kubernetes.md

 To evict all running pods from a node before terminating it, use the following procedure:

-1) Check all the pods running on the node with `kubectl get pods -o wide --all-namespaces | grep {node-FQDN}`
+1) Check all the pods running on the node with `kubectl get pods -o wide --all-namespaces | grep {NODE_FQDN}`

-2) If you are concerned that forcefully evicting any of those pods would result in service disruption, temporarily scale up the relevant deployments with `kubectl scale deployment/{deployment-name} --replicas {desired-replicas}`.
+2) If you are concerned that forcefully evicting any of those pods would result in service disruption, temporarily scale up the relevant deployments with `kubectl scale deployment/{DEPLOYMENT_NAME} --replicas {NUM_DESIRED_REPLICAS}`.
 Further config updates to the application will override this from the application's Yaml spec.

-3) Drain the node, evicting all running pods with `kubectl drain {node-FQDN} --force --ignore-daemonsets`.
+3) Drain the node, evicting all running pods with `kubectl drain {NODE_FQDN} --force --ignore-daemonsets --delete-local-data`.

 4) Once the node is drained, terminate it via the AWS CLI or Dashboard.

 5) Wait for autoscaling to automatically launch a new instance in place of the terminated one.

 The command `./manage.py rotate_cluster_nodes` [in the Substance repo](https://github.com/artsy/substance#rotate-cluster-nodes-drain-termainate-existing-nodes-and-relace-with-new-ones) automates this procedure.

+##### Example: Kubernetes Nodes failing to Schedule Pods

+Kubernetes pods may fail to create if the Docker Daemon becomes unresponsive.
+You may see a Pod error like "Failed create pod sandbox: rpc error ... operation timeout: context deadline exceeded".
+Likely the Pod is also stuck in the "ContainerCreating" state.

+In this case, the Docker daemon on this host has become unresponsive.
+To mitigate the issue, take note of Node that the Pod is scheduled on, i.e. for the node `ip-10-0-12-27.ec2.internal`...

+1) Mark the node as unschedulable.
+Run `kubectl cordon ip-10-0-12-27.ec2.internal`

+2) Drain the node to cordon it and evict all pods.
+Run `kubectl drain ip-10-0-12-27.ec2.internal --force --ignore-daemonsets --delete-local-data`

+3) Terminate the instance `aws ec2 terminate-instances --instance-ids $(aws ec2 describe-instances --filter Name=private-dns-name,Values=ip-10-0-12-27.ec2.internal --query 'Reservations[].Instances[].InstanceId' --output text)`